Spring is Coming

 Knowing when to say "no" to a shoe is just as crucial.
 Immediately walk away from anything that feels tight, narrow, or pinches anywhere, especially around the bunion.
 High heels are a common culprit, as they force your weight onto the front of your foot, increasing pressure and pain.
 Similarly, completely flat shoes like unsupportive sandals or flip-flops often lack the necessary arch support and can worsen discomfort over time.
 If you try on a shoe and feel any new or sharp pain, it's not the one for you.
 And remember, if your current shoes have worn-out soles or flattened cushioning, it's a clear sign that it's time for a replacement.

-Your Bunion-Friendly Shopping Checklist
+Your Bunion-Friendly Dress Shoe Checklist

 Shopping for dress shoes when you have bunions can feel like a treasure hunt, but knowing what to look for makes all the difference.
 Instead of focusing on what you can't wear, let's create a checklist of features that will lead you to your perfect pair.
 Think of this as your guide to finding shoes that not only look great but feel incredible from the moment you slip them on.
 When a shoe checks all these boxes, you can feel confident that you’re making a smart investment in your comfort and foot health.